Take-Home Asbestos Exposure: An Employer’s Responsibility

 In response to this ever-present problem, the New Jersey Supreme Court in Olivo v.
 Owens-Illinois, Inc., 186 N.J.
 394 (2006) held that premises owners owe a duty of care to spouses (and other household members) handling or coming into contact with workers’ clothing.
 The Court explained that this duty was based on a “foreseeable risk of exposure from asbestos borne home on contaminated clothing.”
 In fact, principles of industrial hygiene dictate that industrial dust of any kind, including asbestos, if impossible to eliminate, should be isolated.
 As a result, victims of take-home exposure to asbestos are able to seek retribution from companies that failed to protect their workers and failed to isolate the hazard that caused their life-threatening cancer.

-Levy Phillips & Konigsberg, LLP, helps victims of take-home asbestos exposure diagnosed with mesothelioma.
-LPK mesothelioma lawyers are dedicated to making sure that victims of asbestos exposure, regardless of their occupation and status, receive justice for their suffering and loss.
+Levy Konigsberg LLP helps victims of take-home asbestos exposure diagnosed with mesothelioma.
+LK mesothelioma lawyers are dedicated to making sure that victims of asbestos exposure, regardless of their occupation and status, receive justice for their suffering and loss.

 Mesothelioma has no known cure and often causes severe pain, suffering, and other types of damage, such as loss of consortium, and loss of income.
 Additionally, due to the exceedingly high cost of mesothelioma treatments, many families exhaust savings and accumulate financial debt in order to pay for the medical expenses of their family member.